dualfighter1/dualfighter1/README.md

 I enjoy puzzles, cooking, reading and playing a couple of games (Terraria and Limbus Company) <br>
 The funny people inside the computer box are all friends and I'd be nothing without them, much love and care to all of them <3

-Current projects: Fun little programming projects and reading more books!
+Current projects: Setting up a Dell Poweredge R320

 See my site by clicking the button below!